 - A-38.
-ASA believes cover crops offer economic benefits including improved soil quality while at the same time reducing erosion off site movements of nutrients.
-To allow further adoption ASA supports practical Risk Management Agency (RMA) policies allowing producers flexibility to destroy cover and still insure spring planted crops.
-In all cases producers most continue best management practices. - A-39.
-ASA supports the trend adjusted APH endorsement for crop insurance, and encourages RMA to make it available to all soybean farmers for the (2015) crop year and beyond. - A-40.
+ASA supports private insurance carriers delivering crop insurance programs and opposes having FSA selling and servicing Federal Crop Insurance.
+ASA opposes any further cuts to the administrative and operating (A&O) expense reimbursement and underwriting to approved insurance providers.
+(2020) - A-39.
+As soybean farmers adopt new traits that are covered under Federal Crop Insurance, ASA urges that: - a.
+Crop insurance agents be trained to explain all allowable options available to clients regarding insuring specialty and commodity soybeans. - b.
+RMA strive to verify yield correlation between existing APH transfer to specialty soybeans where appropriate. - A-40.
+ASA urges the U.S. Secretary of Agriculture to make sure that one of the appointments to the Board of the Federal Crop Insurance Corporation has a major financial interest in the production of commodity soybeans. - A-41.
+ASA believes cover crops offer economic benefits including improved soil quality.
+ASA supports practical Risk Management Agency (RMA) policies regarding cover crops that require producers to continue best management practices.
+(2020) - A-42.
+ASA supports the trend adjusted APH endorsement for crop insurance, and encourages RMA to make it available to all soybean farmers for the (2015) crop year and beyond. - A-43.
 ASA supports a producer's ability to reopen a crop insurance claim if the discrepancy of delivered bushels exceeds 3% or \$5,000 whichever is less.
 The final settlement must be completed no later than 270 days after the date of signing the claim.
-(2015) - A-41.
-ASA opposes reducing the current government subsidy levels of Federal Crop Insurance premiums.
-(2015) - A-42.
+(2015) - A-44.
+ASA opposes reducing the current government subsidy levels of Federal Crop Insurance premiums and opposes means testing for crop insurance.
+(2020) - A-45.
 ASA supports continuous evaluation of crop insurance policies including reviewing and updating beginning and ending planting dates, premium levels and adjustment guidelines, to address developing management practices and technologies.
 We support pilot programs that gather necessary data to determine those sustainable conservation practices that reduce risk and could lower farmers' crop insurance premiums.
-(2019) - A-43.
+(2019) - A-46.
 ASA supports survey research that utilizes post-harvest scientific sampling strategies within National Oceanic and Atmospheric Administration (NOAA) identified Palmer Drought Index areas to supplement USDA's National Agricultural Statistics Service (NASS) reported yields to compute more realistic and yet statistically defensible yields for RMA crop insurance programs.
+(2019)

-(2019) - A-44.
+- A-47.
 ASA supports the continuation of harvest price option in revenue protection policies while preserving current levels of underwriting premium support.
-(2018) - A-45.
+(2018) - A-48.
 ASA supports that RMA pay quality loss based on the first purchaser's discount schedule at time of delivery.
-(2019) - A-46.
+(2019) - A-49.
 ASA supports changes to crop insurance policies and/or procedures that will make quality loss adjustments more closely aligned with revenue losses in the marketplace when quality damage occurs in soybeans.
 (2019)